Down with Big Brother

-"Riveting...one of the best first drafts of history currrently available."
+"A riveting panoramic narrative...one of the best first drafts of history currently available."
 Los Angeles Times

 "Combines the astonished gaze of an eyewitness with the deeper knowledge of a historian, providing a vivid, insightful account of what happened."
 New York Times

 "Ranks very high among the plethora of books about the fall of the Soviet Union.
-It is possibly one of the most vividly written of the lot."
+It is possibly the most vividly written of the lot."
 Adam Ulam, Washington Post

 "Dobbs does a marvelous job of telling this story in his fast-paced and well-written book...a thrilling panorama of one of the great stories of our time...a wonderful anecdotal history of a great drama."
 San Francisco Chronicle.